 WHAT TRAINING WILL THE PRACTITIONER HAVE RECEIVED?

-Any Reiki practitioner will have done at least First Degree Reiki.
+Any Reiki practitioner will have done at least First Degree Reik.
 There is at present no standardized training for becoming a professional practitioner, and a 'good' practitioner is not necessarily the one with the highest Degree or level of training.
 It is important that they use Reiki on a regular basis, including treating themselves.
-Reiki is believed to become stronger the more you use it, so a First Degree practitioner who uses Reiki daily may give a stronger treatment than a master who does not use Reiki regularly.
+Reik is believed to become stronger the more you use it, so a First Degree practitioner who uses Reiki daily may give a stronger treatment than a master who does not use Reiki regularly.

 HOW DO I CHOOSE A PRACTITIONER?

 Have a chat with the practitioner before you book a session.
 Ask about their own journey with Reiki.
 How long have they been doing Reiki?
 Why were they drawn to do it?
 Who did they learn with?
 You could also talk to others who have had a Reiki session with the practitioner.
 But ultimately trust your own heart.
 If you feel happy with the practitioner after your chat, book a session.
 If you are not completely comfortable then try someone else.
 Practitioners should do their best to make a Reiki treatment a comfortable experience.
 Trust your intuition and, if you don't feel at ease with the practitioner, don't be afraid to look further.

 WHAT HAPPENS DURING A TREATMENT?